• Skip to primary navigation

 1960's Russian Tea Mix

-Russian tea mix is a spice tea that became popular in the 1960's.
+Russian tea mix is a spice tea that became popular in the early 1960's and was published in thousands of communtiy cookbooks.
 You may also know it as Friendship Tea.
-It's makes a fantastic homemade holiday gift!
+It makes a fantastic homemade holiday gift!
 Make your own labels or use the download I've provided!

 Jump to Recipe